-- Wouldham All Saints Church of England Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - Wouldham All Saints Church of England Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Wouldham All Saints Church of England Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in our E-Safety policy. - Wouldham All Saints Church of England Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.